 10. Hoh Rainforest

-Hoh Rainforest is one of the natural wonders of Olympic National Park, and a must-see during your Olympic Peninsula road trip.
-The old-growth temperate rainforest is eerie and full of green mosses, trees, and ferns.
-This is one of the most popular parts of this beautiful national park.
+Hoh Rainforest is one of the natural wonders of Olympic National Park and a must-see during your Olympic Peninsula road trip.
+The old-growth temperate rainforest is eerie and full of green mosses, trees, and ferns, and this is one of the most popular parts of this beautiful national park.

 It’s formed from the damp moisture in the air and the high rainfall it receives.
 The forest experiences an average of 140 inches of rain per year.
 Visitors enjoy the majestic walks and hiking trails in the Hoh Rainforest.

-I recommend stopping at the Hoh Rain Forest Visitor Center first to get a map of the area.
+I recommend stopping at the Hoh Rain Forest Visitor Center first to get a map of the area while driving the Olympic Peninsula loop.
 You can tell the ranger how much time you have and what type of activities you’re looking for so they can make the appropriate suggestions of what to do.